 The story of Esther has two sources: the 'Book of Esther' and 'Esther with Additions'.
 There are important differences between the two: the Book of Esther has no direct reference to God; it does not show Esther obeying the rules of a Jewish woman in her diet, clothes, etc.; the Jewish people behave quite savagely towards their enemies.

 Many people were uncomfortable with this, especially with the omission of God.
 So the 'Additions' were added, providing important prayers to God and toning down the vengeance of the Jewish population.
-The Additions are accepted by Catholicism and Judaism, but not by Protestant churches.
+The Greek Additions to the Hebrew text of Esther are accepted by Catholicism and the Orthodox churches, but not by Judaism or the Protestant churches.

 Esther with Additions, Addition A, Chapter 2